sdidla/xcresultowners/README.md

    xcrun xcresulttool get test-results summary --path <path-to-xcresult-bundle>
    ```

-   The output includes a `testIdentifierString` and `testIdentifierURL` for each failing test case that encodes all types that a test case is nested within including the module name.
+   The output includes a `testIdentifierString` and `targetName` for each failing test case.
 1. Since the `testIdentifierString` is not a location of a file, this needs to be mapped to a file path.
 Under the hood, Xcode uses the open-sourced [indexstore-db](https://github.com/swiftlang/indexstore-db) project (available as a swift package) for features such as symbol lookups and code completion.
-This library can be leveraged to search for symbol occurrences, then use their symbol [`USRs`](https://github.com/swiftlang/swift/blob/main/docs/Lexicon.md#usr) to find the occurrence that precisely matches a `testIdentifierString` or a `testIdentifierURL`. `indexstore-db` provides rich information about the occurrence that includes its role, kind, file path, line number etc.
+This library can be leveraged to locate the test case represented by `testIdentifierString`.
 1. Once the location where the test case is defined is determined, we can use information (patterns and associated team mentions) in the GitHub `CODEOWNERS` file generate a list of owners for every file in a repository and determine a definitive list of owners of the test case in question.
 For pattern matching (globbing), we use POSIX standard's [`fnmatch`](https://pubs.opengroup.org/onlinepubs/9699919799/functions/fnmatch.html) that is natively available in `Swift`.

 ## Road to v1.0